Event inputs

 How is this different from the calculator inside VenVen?

 The free calculator is a single-event sandbox.
 VenVen tracks margin automatically for every event you book, rolls it up across the month and year, compares it to your goals, and flags events that came in under target.
-Same math, but always-on and tied to your real event data.
+Always-on, and tied to your real event data.

 Related calculators